-It’s dark, pitch-black actually, with the exception of the dim spotlights our headlamps create.
+It’s dark, pitch-black actually, except for the dim spotlights our headlamps create.
 We are in a race against time – against the sun.
 We want to reach Uhuru Peak, the tallest point in Africa at 5,895m, before the sun does.
 We are exhausted –I’m exhausted– and we still have to climb over 1,100m in the darkness of the night, in less than seven hours.

 This will be the longest night of my life.

 As an avid backpacker and adventure seeker, hiking Mount Kilimanjaro has been a dream of mine for quite a long time.
-I like to challenge myself and push my limits, and Kilimanjaro seems like a good way to do it.
+I like to challenge myself and push my limits, and Kilimanjaro seems like the right challenge for me now.

 For my hike, I decided to do the Marangu Route with G Adventures.
-They are not the cheapest tour company, true, but I’ve traveled with them before a few times, so I know the type of quality I get on this type of trips.
-And believe me, on hikes like this, a good tour company makes a great difference.
+They are not the cheapest tour company, true, but I’ve traveled with them before a few times, so I know the type of quality I get from this kind of trips.
+And believe me, on hikes like this, a good tour company makes a significant difference.

 The hike starts slow, too slow.
-This is not even a leisure pace, this is the pace of someone sentenced to death, dreading his unavoidable fate.
+This is not even a leisure pace; this is the pace of someone sentenced to death, dreading his unavoidable fate.
 There are a few reasons behind this pace: to prevent sweating, conserve energy, and better acclimatization.
-All very important to take seriously if I want to reach the top.
+All imperative to take seriously if I want to reach the top.

 We walk pole pole, slowly slowly.